simonbogaerts/Bogsi.Quotable/README.md

 * Parameters GetAll and specification pattern
 * concurrency
-* Add service between repo and handler. make repo use entities and service use models.
 * Integration Test with Testcontainers
 * Cashing with Redis
 * Logging with SEQ